Upgrading an Old Grill with FireBoard Tech

 If you don’t want to drill a hole in your WSM, you can mount the fan through one of the circular vent holes on the smoker.
 Two things to keep in mind when going this route.
 First, this pre-existing vent hole is smaller than the recommended 1” and will not be able to provide as much air to control the fire.
 Second, you will need to block the airflow of the other three holes on that circle vent.
 We have used HVAC quality heavy gauge foil tape.
 This works nicely for sealing up other areas where air can get into your grill.

-To demonstrate the Drive At work, I decided to run a test burn with our newly converted Weber Smokey Mountian.
+To demonstrate the Drive at work, I decided to run a test burn with our newly converted Weber Smokey Mountain.
 With high hopes of breaking an inner-office record of 16 hours, I added a level basket of Kingsford Briquettes.
 The weight of the briquettes was 11 pounds 9 ounces.
 I set the pit temp at 250ºF and the fan on auto.
-Pro Tip: John Atwell, FireBoard’s resident grill guru advised adding sand to the bowl deflector of the WSM, adding mass that retains heat.

 While I did not hit 16 hours, I am satisfied with the solid 13 hours of 250ºF.
 This graph is a fun one, I especially enjoy looking at the fan speed relative to the activity of the pit temp in the last half of the cook.
 If you have tried this before, please share your results and burn time in the comments below.